mre/endler.dev/content/2020/rust-compile-times/index.md

 Also, once you're done optimizing your build times, how about optimizing _runtimes_ next?
 My friend [Pascal Hertleif](https://twitter.com/killercup/) has a [nice article](https://deterministic.space/high-performance-rust.html) on that.

+{% info() %}

+- Consider [sponsoring me on Github](https://github.com/sponsors/mre/) for future articles.
+- I can help you with performance problems and reducing your build times.
+[Reach out here.](https://booktime.xyz/p/matthias)
+  {% end %}